 A number of fellowships are available to both entering and current chemistry graduate students.
 Incoming students can be nominated by the department’s recruiting committee for the following fellowships or awards (student cannot self-nominate):

-- College of Arts and Sciences Dean’s Merit Awards (DMA): these monetary awards increase the recipient’s stipend for their first year in the program.
+- Graduate Recruiting and Opportunity Awards (GRO): these monetary awards increase the recipient’s stipend for their first year in the program.
 They are additions to a regular teaching or research assistantship; they do not modify the teaching requirements associated with a TA position.

 - University-wide Graduate Council Fellowship: a one-year fellowship that increases the recipient’s stipend and provides two semesters off teaching duties during the first year in the program (typically Fall and Spring of the first year).